Although it is clear that diet plays a role in the etiology of many

 which it is protective.
 "Avoiding overweight is safe.
 It won't give

 Second, it seems clear that fruit and vegetable intake is a good thing.

 "From the standpoint of epidemiology, it looks like it's protective,

 and no causal effects have been observed in a wide range of cancers, including

 gastric, colorectal, esophageal, oropharyngeal, pancreatic, breast, prostate,

-colorectal and probably breast cancer.
+that cereals are protective against colorectal and probably breast cancers,

 The role of fat and meat, however, is less clear, according to Dr. Hill.

 The recommendation that fat should represent less than 30% of the total

 daily caloric intake caused a furor, he pointed out, because European countries